carp-lang/Carp/docs/Memory.md

   management system.
 Carp will call the implementation of this interface whenever the memory management system decides it's safe to deallocate the memory associated with a value of the type that implements this interface.

+The same conditions hold for [registered types][3] as well.
+If you register an external type defined in C, Carp won't manage it unless you provide an implementation of `delete` for the corresponding Carp type.
+See the [C interop documentation][3] for more information.

 In the following sections, we'll explore a few key memory system operations.
 Along the way, we'll present examples using Carp's builtin linear String type to illustrate how the system manages values of linear types.